F1 Drive to Survive: Complete Netflix series guide

 Expect the same smash-hit mix of driver-centred storylines, fraught team-mate dynamics, warring bosses and a willingness to filter reality, whether that’s through splicing footage to increase the drama, or just playing team radio over in-car footage from an entirely different race.

 What new revelations will we see this year?
-Scroll down to read below our one-stop-shop for DtS with all the crucial information: the preview for next series, the release dates, trailers, reviews, news stories and the key characters.
+Scroll down to read below our one-stop-shop for DtS with all the crucial information: the preview for next series, the release dates, trailers, reviews, news stories and the key characters, or click on a subject to jump to that section

 Once again, filmmakers have been embedded with teams throughout the season, capturing the action from every race.
-All drivers have participated, including Max Verstappen, who declined to be in season 4 due to the series previous “fake” representation, but has since returned in front of the famous black screen.
+All drivers are thought to have been filmed in front of the famous black screen, with producers choosing to focus on a particular team race by race.

-It’s no secret that Motor Sport’s attitude to Drive to Survive has changed over the years.
-Come the first season, the intermittent over dramatisation of key moments (cringey sound effects added to minor collisions) and sensationalisation of rivalries (see Carlos Sainz and Daniel Ricciardo) that didn’t exist grated on us.
+To see how Drive to Survive has shaped the nature of sports documentaries, you only need to look at Motor Sport’s review of the very first series.
+It’s fair to say that we didn’t fully appreciate the over-dramatisation of key moments (cringey sound effects added to minor collisions) and the sensationalisation of rivalries (see Carlos Sainz and Daniel Ricciardo) that didn’t exist grated on our reviewer.
 This was supposed to be a documentary!
 Where was that in-depth discussion of data traces, and why not do we not see more thrilling debate on the amount of run-off used at modern tracks?

 Drive to Survive cast and key characters – The stars and the villains

 DtS has more headline names than a stellar IMDb entry; a huge contributor to the wild popularity of the series is that many of F1’s main protagonists were almost made for Hollywood – big characters who can express themselves fluently in a charismatic and individual manner.
+However, the series appears to be heading towards a reset as its star names leave F1.
 We run through the biggest hitters:

 Guenther Steiner – Everyone’s favourite sweary boss

 If there were to be any definition of F1 Netflix royalty, it would be the (sometimes) beleaguered Haas team boss Guenther Steiner.
 “F*cking everything’s f*cked up,” became his catchphrase during Season 2, when the almost comical travails of his team, with colliding drivers, slow and unreliable cars plus a sponsorship deal that went spectacularly wrong all provided fabulous viewing – and Steiner was at the centre of it.
 His unrelenting F-bombs, combined with a slightly terrifying yet endearing personality made him an instant favourite of DtS.
-Will we get to see his reaction when Russian Uralkali sponsorship is stripped from his cars after Russia’s invasion of Ukraine, or witness him sacking former driver Nikita Mazepin, whose family has links to Vladimir Putin?
-We hope so.
+However, with his ousting from Haas at the beginning of 2024, we wait to see whether Netflix will find a way to shoehorn him into Season 7.

-Cringeworthy as he might be sometimes, Daniel Ricciardo appears to be the F1 driver perfectly suited to being portrayed by Netflix.
-His easy-going charm mixed with good looks causes viewers to hang on his every word as he agonises in Season 1 as to whether to earn millions driving for Red Bull or even more of them plodding around with Renault.
-Poor Danny Ric plumps for the plod, so Series 2 sees us go on a midfield odyssey with the Perth-native, as he throws balls around with his personal trainer Michael Valentino and consider life’s big questions, like which baseball cap to wear that day.
-Things go up a level in Season 3 as Ricciardo announces he can’t be bothered to drive for Renault anymore, instead choosing the slightly faster McLaren.
-Abiteboul is clearly heartbroken, as he laments his loss in interviews before giving his want-away driver the ‘spurned lover’ look at the first race of the year.
-They make up eventually though, just in time for the end of the series.
-Season 5 is the last in which Netflix will benefit from his golden touch.
-How much will we discover about the events that led to his leaving McLaren?
+Daniel Ricciardo’s easy-going charm and good looks are for Netflix.
+He leaves viewers hanging on his every word as he agonises in Season 1 over whether to earn millions at Red Bull or even more by plodding around with Renault.
+Poor Danny Ric plumps for the plod, so Series 2 showcases life in the midfield: throwing balls around with his personal trainer and considering life’s big questions, like which baseball cap to wear that day.
+Things go up a level in Season 3 as Ricciardo trades his Renault seat for one in the slightly faster McLaren.
+Heartbroken team boss Cyril Abiteboul laments his loss before flashing Ricciardo the ‘spurned lover’ look at the first race of the year.
+They do make up eventually, just in time for the end of the series.
+Season 5 saw Ricciardo leave, only to return to F1 in 2023 and Season 6, back within the Red Bull family.
+We know how that ended: Season 7 may be Ricciardo’s final bow in the Netflix series.

 It all got a bit too much for Valtteri Bottas in Season 3: three years of being destroyed race by race by Lewis Hamilton was starting to get to him.
 It provided material for one of the best DtS episodes, with the Finn admitting he’d considered retiring after being told to move over for Hamilton at the 2019 Russian GP to help his team-mate’s title prospects.
 Via the most-talked about sauna conference meeting of 2020, Bottas devised a plan to fight back, which involved, err, Hamilton getting a penalty and the Finn cruising through to take victory.
 Still, a win’s a win.
-After an awkward Season 4, where Bottas visited Toto Wolff’s Monaco apartment for a pep talk — after being told that his services were no longer required for 2022 — Season 5 may well illustrate the upturn in his fortunes, with strong results for Alfa peppered with sunlit cycling holidays in between.
+After an awkward Season 4, where Bottas visited Toto Wolff’s Monaco apartment for a pep talk — after being told that his services were no longer required for 2022.
+Bottas has been less visible in recent series during three dismal seasons with Alfa Romeo/Sauber and he has become yet another dependable DtS figure to leave the grid for 2025.

-Things only get worse at the very next grand prix weekend after Gasly’s demotion when his childhood best friend and F2 driver Anthoine Hubert is killed at Spa-Francorchamps.
-The Frenchman speaks with humility and dignity on the pain of losing one of those close to whilst doing what he loves best.
+Pierre Gasly’s entire grand prix career has progressed under the DtS microscope.
+Season 1 brought heroics for the Toro Rosso squad, before a damaging early promotion to the top Red Bull team in Season 2, which saw him demoted back to the junior team mid-season.
+Gasly’s tears showed the strain drivers are under.
+It only got worse at the very next race weekend when his childhood best friend and F2 driver Anthoine Hubert is killed at Spa-Francorchamps.
+Gasly speaks with humility and dignity on the pain of losing a friend whilst doing what he loves best.
 Come Season 3 and Gasly had a newfound steel about him.
-Never was this more evident than at the 2020 Italian GP, Gasly taking advantage of crashes, penalties and a safety car to come through the winner, a year and a week after the loss of his close friend.
-Prior to the race, we saw the Frenchman hearing his boss Horner giving his verdict on his former drivers’ poor performances in 2019 – DtS gold.
+Never was this more evident than at the 2020 Italian GP, when he came through the winner, a year and a week after the loss of his close friend.
+Prior to the race, we saw Gasly hearing his boss Horner giving his verdict on his former driver’s poor performances in 2019 – DtS gold.

-Drive to Survive: the best episodes – our top five
+Drive to Survive: the best episodes from each series

 DtS features 30 episodes of high-octane action, more than enough to see you through the off-season.
 If you don’t have time for all that though, or just want to sample a few more diving in, we’ve done the ‘hard work’ already for you.
-Here’s our pick the five best episodes.
+Here’s our pick of the best episode from each series.
+See more recommendations in our guide to all of the best F1 Drive to Survive episodes

 Season 1 Episode 4: ‘The Art of War’